abhinabsarkar/aks/concepts/service-readme.md

 The following diagram show the conceptual relation between services and pods.
 The actual mapping to endpoint IP addresses and ports is done by kube-proxy, the Kubernetes network proxy.

 ![Alt Text](/images/aks-services.jpg)

+# Service features
+* They can expose more than one port
+* They support internal session affinity
+* Services make use of health and readiness probes offered by Kubernetes to ensure that not only the Pods are in the running state, but also they return the expected response
+* They allow specifying the IP address that that Service exposes by altering the spec.ClusterIP parameter

 ## Service Types (Publishing Services)
 In Kubernetes, the Service component is used to provide a static URL through which a client can consume a service.
 The Service component is Kubernetes's way of handling more than one connectivity scenario.